 CREATE DATABASE db_name DEFAULT CHARACTER SET = utf8 COLLATE = utf8_general_ci;

-Updated by Evgeny Novikov almost 4 years ago
+Updated by Evgeny Novikov about 4 years ago

 - Assignee changed from Vladimir Gratinskiy to Evgeny Novikov

 - Priority changed from High to Urgent

 It turns out that collation does matter, e.g. for report identifiers and values of report attributes (there are modules net/netfilter/xt_dscp.ko and net/netfilter/xt_DSCP.ko in Linux 3.14).